ryantd42/NY-Legislative-Git/2023/S4578A-2023/bill.md

  AND  A  FINAL REPORT SHALL BE MADE NO LATER THAN TWELVE MONTHS AFTER THE COMPLETION OF THE TWENTY-ONE MONTH PROGRAM.
   § 4.
 Paragraph (a) of subdivision 8 of section  131-a  of  the  social
- services  law  is  amended  by adding a new subparagraph (xi) to read as
+ services  law  is  amended by adding a new subparagraph (xiv) to read as
  follows:
-  (XI) ANY FINANCIAL ASSISTANCE RECEIVED BY INDIVIDUALS FROM THE MOTHERS AND INFANTS LASTING CHANGE  ("MILC")  ALLOWANCE.
+  (XIV) ANY FINANCIAL ASSISTANCE RECEIVED BY INDIVIDUALS FROM THE  MOTH- ERS  AND  INFANTS LASTING CHANGE ("MILC") ALLOWANCE.
 SUCH EXEMPTION AND DISREGARD SHALL BE APPLICABLE FOR THE  LENGTH  OF  TIME  THE  INDIVIDUAL RECEIVES  THE  ALLOWANCE.
 THE  COMMISSIONER  SHALL  SEEK FEDERAL WAIVER AUTHORITY TO DISREGARD THE INCOME FROM THE MOTHERS AND  INFANTS  LASTING CHANGE  ("MILC") ALLOWANCE FOR THE PURPOSE OF THE SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM.
   § 5.
 This act shall take effect immediately.